-Initial coin offerings (ICOs) are sales of blockchain-based digital tokens associated with specific platforms or assets.
-Since 2014 ICOs have emerged as a new financing instrument, with some parallels to IPOs, venture capital, and pre-sale crowdfunding.
+Initial coin offerings (ICOs) are a significant innovation in entrepreneurial finance.
+The sale of a blockchain-based digital token associated with a specific platform or venture is a new financing instrument with some parallels to IPOs, venture capital, and pre-sale crowdfunding.
 We examine the relationship between issuer characteristics and measures of success, with a focus on liquidity, using 453 ICOs that collectively raise \$5.7 billion.
-We also employ propriety transaction data in a case study of Filecoin, one of the most successful ICOs.
+We also employ proprietary transaction data in a case study of Filecoin, one of the most successful ICOs.
 We find that liquidity and trading volume are higher when issuers offer voluntary disclosure, credibly commit to the project, and signal quality.